ckeditor/ckeditor5/packages/ckeditor5-page-break/docs/features/page-break.md

 ---
 category: features
 menu-title: Page break
+meta-title: Page break | CKEditor 5 Documentation
 ---

 # Page break

 The page break feature lets you insert page breaks into your content.
-This gives you more control over the final structure of a document that is printed or [exported to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) or [Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html).
+This gives you more control over the final structure of a document that is printed or [exported to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-pdf.html) or [Word](https://ckeditor.com/docs/ckeditor5/latest/features/converters/export-word.html).

 ## Demo